 It is possible that while a process is in place to obtain Free, Prior and Informed Consent, a formal agreement may not be reached at the time of audit.
 It is also possible that, for reasons outside the sphere of influence of The Organization, there may be a lack of response or cooperation from affected Indigenous Peoples, and therefore no documented support for either the process or management activities.
-In either case, The Organization must demonstrate best efforts to engage in a culturally appropriate and good faith process.

-The intent to obtain Free, Prior and Informed Consent is demonstrated through policy and procedures, work plans, and records of communication (or attempted communication) with Indigenous Peoples when an agreed upon FPIC process is not in place.
-These are some of the factors that demonstrate best efforts.
-Communication and support from government agencies with fiduciary and legal obligations to Indigenous Peoples is also critical to demonstrating best efforts, particularly when efforts by The Organization to engage Indigenous Peoples have been unsuccessful.
+However, the intent to obtain Free, Prior and Informed Consent can be demonstrated through other means.
+Some examples include through policy and procedures, work plans, and records of communication (or attempted communication) with Indigenous Peoples when an agreed-upon FPIC process is not in place.
+Communication and support from government agencies with fiduciary and legal obligations to Indigenous Peoples may also be helpful to demonstrating best efforts, particularly when efforts by The Organization to engage Indigenous Peoples have been unsuccessful.